Understanding and Detecting Hateful Content using Contrastive Learning: Abstract

 \section{Abstract}

 The spread of hate speech and hateful imagery on the Web is a significant problem that needs to be mitigated to improve our Web experience.
 This work contributes to research efforts to detect and understand hateful content on the Web by undertaking a multimodal analysis of Antisemitism and Islamophobia on 4chan's /pol/ using OpenAI's CLIP.
 This large pre-trained model uses the Contrastive Learning paradigm.
 We devise a methodology to identify a set of Antisemitic and Islamophobic hateful textual phrases using Google's Perspective API and manual annotations.
 Then, we use OpenAI's CLIP to identify images that are highly similar to our Antisemitic/Islamophobic textual phrases.
-By running our methodology on a dataset that includes 66M posts and 5.8M images shared on 4chan's /pol/ for 18 months, we detect 573,513 posts containing 92K Antisemitic/Islamophobic images and 246K posts that include 420 hateful phrases.
-Among other things, we find that we can use OpenAI's CLIP model to detect hateful content with an accuracy score of 0.84 (F1 score = 0.58).
-Also, we find that Antisemitic/Islamophobic imagery is shared in 2x more posts on 4chan's /pol/ compared to Antisemitic/Islamophobic textual phrases, highlighting the need to design more tools for detecting hateful imagery.
-Finally, we make publicly available a dataset of 420 Antisemitic/Islamophobic phrases and 92K images that can assist researchers in further understanding Antisemitism/Islamophobia and developing more accurate hate speech detection models.
+By running our methodology on a dataset that includes 66M posts and 5.8M images shared on 4chan's /pol/ for 18 months, we detect 173K posts containing 21K Antisemitic/Islamophobic images and 246K posts that include 420 hateful phrases.
+Among other things, we find that we can use OpenAI's CLIP model to detect hateful content with an accuracy score of 0.81 (F1 score = 0.54).
+By comparing CLIP with two baselines proposed by the literature, we find that CLIP outperforms them, in terms of accuracy, precision, and F1 score, in detecting Antisemitic/Islamophobic images. \revisioncomment{MR.3; R1.1} Also, we find that Antisemitic/Islamophobic imagery is shared in a similar number of posts on 4chan's /pol/ compared to Antisemitic/Islamophobic textual phrases, highlighting the need to design more tools for detecting hateful imagery.
+Finally, we make available (upon request) a dataset of 246K posts containing 420 Antisemitic/Islamophobic phrases and 21K likely Antisemitic/Islamophobic images (automatically detected by CLIP) \revisioncomment{R3.1} that can assist researchers in further understanding Antisemitism and Islamophobia.